 Mid-May is the two month mark since the start of the coronavirus shutdown and resulting economic crisis that has dramatically altered nearly every business sector.
 Though many of us would agree that it seems like much more than two months – perhaps at this point it’s time for a personal check-in about how you’re bearing up so far.
 Maybe you can put some time aside to pause and do a pandemic self-assessment.

-I spent some time with a couple of Cambria colleagues recently to frame the kinds of questions that stimulate reflection, self-awareness, and insights around how to be most effective now; how to address near-term and future challenges; and how to actively focus on self-care to stay energized and empowered.
+I spent some time with a couple of Cambria colleagues recently to frame a pandemic self-assessment — questions that stimulate reflection, self-awareness, and insights around how to be most effective now; how to address near-term and future challenges; and how to actively focus on self-care to stay energized and empowered.

 Personal Connection: Questions focused on the individual.

 - These are unprecedented times, how are you doing?
 How is this crisis impacting you personally?

 - Are your family members safe, are they with you, how are they managing through this?

 - How are you taking care of yourself?
 How are you keeping yourself strong? (rest, exercise, stress management, nutrition, etc.)

 Business Implications: Questions exploring business realities and challenges.

 - How is the Covid-19 crisis affecting your business, short-term?

 - What key principles and values are guiding your decisions right now?